KeithBurghardt/MultiplexExperiment/Data and Protocol/README.md

 ## Files
-- Protcol states the procedure to run our experiment and output variables seen in the Z-Tree code
+- SPINS Experimental Procedure.pdf states the procedure to run our experiment and output variables seen in the Z-Tree code
 - ParseExperimentData.csv is the output file (all experiment data we use in our paper)

 ## Codebook for parsed data: